WakiMak/trentent.github.io-forked/_posts/2010-09-08-querying-hkey_current_user-remotely.md

 tags:
   - scripting
 ---
-I&#8217;m not sure why MS doesn&#8217;t allow this to work with their reg.exe program.
-On most workstations only a single user is logged in anyways&#8230;
+I'm not sure why MS doesn't allow this to work with their reg.exe program.
+On most workstations only a single user is logged in anyways...

 <div>
 </div>